Skip to main content

 Finance

 This indicator shows past development in EU Member States fossil-fuel subsidies in comparison to the EU target of phasing-out these type of subsidies by 2025.
-The data show an annual increase of EUR 1.5 billion between 2015 and 2020.
-To meet the target, fossil fuel subsidies need to decrease by approximately EUR 9 billion every year between 2020 and 2025.
+The data show an annual increase of EUR 21.1 billion between 2017 and 2022.
 The indicator is therefore going in the wrong direction.

 Definition